Upload and Store video to MySQL Database with PHP

 Create readfile.php file to display the stored videos in the videos table.

-Fetch all records from videos table.
+Retrieve all records stored in the videos table.

 <?php